skohub-io/skohub-pages/README.md

 You have two options:

 - Delete the repo and fork it again, but make sure to uncheck the box to only fork the main branch
 - Make sure the GitHub Action is activated ➡️ Go to "Actions" tab and activate it.
-After that modify a vocabulary and push the changes.
+After that commit changes to a vocabulary in the main branch.
 This should trigger the build and create a `gh-pages` branch.

 ### I push changes, but they seem to have no effect.
 My vocabulary stays the same